 - Start off with singing it as is~ I use a fish puppet to sing it to the kids so that when they say their name, their focus is on the fish and not on the fact that they are speaking or singing by themselves!!
 I also tell them that they can shake a fin, if they would like!

-- Sing, but elongate the “do” in the 7th measure.
+- Sing, but elongate the “do” on the 7th beat.
 As you sing it, move your hands for as long as you sing it so that students can see the length.

 - Ask students what you did differently.
 Encourage them to sing it and decide how long the “do” should be.
 They can move their body, as well, to show their sound.